cooper-gadd/chat/README.md

 - Real-time messaging using WebSockets
 - Support for multiple chat rooms
-- Message broadcasting
+- Message broadcasting to all clients
+- Automatic connection management
-- Connection logging
+- Built-in logging
+- UTC timestamp for messages

 ## Setup